payeezy/payeezy_android/Payeezy-International/README.md

 The customer is provided with the option of paying in their own currency showing the amount, exchange rate, the source of the exchange rate and commission data.
 The consumer then opts for which currency to pay in and the transaction continues from there in the chosen currency.

-* TimeOutReversal- Coming Soon---
-Any transaction can be reversed except for VOID.
+* TimeOutReversal- Any transaction can be reversed except for VOID.
 We will have to send an additional attribute "reversal_id" in the request payload.

+* GermanDirectDebit- This method is applicable only to merchants domiciled in Germany.

 For more documentation please refer to https://developer.payeezy.com/